kubeflow/kubeflow/ROADMAP.md

 ## Kubeflow 0.7

-Following Kubeflow's quarterly relese schedule Kubeflow 0.7 will be released in October 2019.
+Following Kubeflow's quarterly release schedule Kubeflow 0.7 will be released in October 2019.

 Notebooks